Puy du Fou’s best shows for families

 If you want to use the Puy du Fou restaurants then its best to book these in advance online.
 If you do you’ll get a discount and secure a table during peak dining times.

-In 2019, prices for lunch started at €15.50 for adults and €8.90 for children for a three course buffet lunch in the family-friendly La Mijoterie du Roy Henry.
+When I visited in 2019, prices for lunch started at €15.50 for adults and €8.90 for children for a three course buffet lunch in the family-friendly La Mijoterie du Roy Henry.

 When is Puy du Fou open?